CONNECTION

 The Midlife Shift at Work

 In your 20s and 30s, work friendships formed on their own.
 Shared late nights, shared gripes, the camaraderie of figuring things out together.
 By your 40s, those dynamics change.
-You are more likely to be managing people than bonding with them.
+You’re more likely to be managing people than bonding with them.
 The peers you came up with scattered across companies or climbed into roles where the dynamic turned political.

 Why It Matters More Than You Think

 What they can do is wreck everything else.
 Workplace tension hits midlife men harder than it used to.
 A conflict with a boss or a peer can color your entire week, and research consistently shows that interpersonal friction at work spills directly into home life.
-That bad meeting you carried through the front door and the short answers you gave your partner at dinner are not two separate events.
+That bad meeting you carried through the front door and the short answers you gave your partner at dinner aren’t two separate events.

 The Fix